IntelliTect/Coalesce/docs/pages/modeling/model-components/attributes/security-attribute.rst

 Coalesce provides a collection of four attributes which can provide class-level (and property-level, where appropriate) security controls over the generated API.

+To see an overview of the effective security rules applied to your whole data model in one place, use :ref:`the security overview page <SecurityOverviewPage>`.

 Properties
 **********